ENG-AbdelrahmanGamal/Gym/README.md

-# The Gym is application designed with cutting-edge technologies, including jetpack compose Kotlin language.
-This project follows to clean code principles,
+# Intro
-# The application is built with the Model-View-ViewModel (MVVM) design pattern.
+The Gym is application designed with cutting-edge technologies, including jetpack compose Kotlin language.
+This project follows to clean code principles, The application is built with the Model-View-ViewModel (MVVM) design pattern.
  # Some Image From App

   You in the Main Screen this display a list of Gyms that alocated in Cairo and Ciza.